-Get landlord insurance to protect yourself and your rental condo
+Get condo landlord insurance to protect yourself and your rental property

 Every property you own needs the right insurance to protect the physical property, the contents, and to cover you for potential liabilities.
 If you’re renting out the property, you will want additional coverage to protect from damage caused by your tenants, and from the possibility that a tenant may default on their rent.